persuaded9041/poke-solus-rgb/docs/FEATURES.md

 # Pokémon Solus RGB: Feature Log
 This file details all the changes the Pokémon Solus RGB romhack makes to the vanilla Pokémon Red/Blue games.
 To compare previous releases, check the [changelog](CHANGELOG.md).

 **SPOILER WARNING**: While this romhack takes minimal creative liberties and doesn't add _too many_ new things, the entirety of this document could be considered a spoiler.
-If you don't want to be spoiled to any of the changes, then don't read this document.
+If you don't want to be spoiled to any of the changes or new content, then don't read this document.

 ## Table of Contents
 - [Motivation](#motivation)